 - It is better if your container is black because okra loves warmth and black color traps heat.

 - Make holes in your container for drainage.

 You can also grow okra indoors.
 However, make sure, your plants get enough sunshine.
 If you cannot provide sunlight to your plants, you can use fluorescent lamps.
 The room temperature for your okra plants should be around 75 degree F.

 - Okra prefers warm climate.
 Therefore, it is easy to grow okra in spring and summer.
 You can also grow okra in mild winter.

 - Germination is the most important part of growing okra.
 After planting seeds water regularly and cover the soil with peat moss to keep the seeds warm.
 Don’t water too much as the seeds can decay.

 - Okra needs a lot of sunshine.
 Therefore, plant the seeds where they get sunshine.

 - Okra does not need a lot of watering.
-All you have to do it keep the soil moist.
-However, okra can survive rainy season.
+All you have to do is keep the soil moist.
+However, okra can survive the rainy season.

-- As you start harvesting, okra grows taller and taller.
+- With each harvest, okra plants grow taller.
 Therefore, if you are growing okra indoors or on containers, choose a variety that does not grow very tall.

 - When you plant okra seeds, they are easily carried away or eaten by ants and other insects.
 Therefore, you should treat the soil with pesticides.
 If you want to grow okra organically, you can easily prepare your own organic pesticide.